akatragjini/autocad-cross_sections/README.md

      - **SELECT** the aforementioned **LINE(S)** and hit **Enter**.
      - **Enter** again.
 Note this will default the response to no. This is fine in most cases, the yes option is there to address some limited circumstances.
 4. Check the **LAYER** properties manager to manipulate your cross-sections
-     - Sections are labeled in alphanumeric sequence with the following format "_Secut-##"
+     - Sections are labeled in alphanumeric sequence with the following format *_Secut-01*

-6. Routine will run and update the layer manager with the cut section(s) (note this may take some time depending on the complexity of the drawing / number of sections selected)/
+     - The tool is very well optimized however this can take some time depending on the complexity of the drawing and number of cross-sections
-7. That's it!
+5. That's it!

+### Technical

 The routine supports most AutoCAD object types (i.e. 3d polylines, lines, meshes, etc).